Angela loves researching new facts, especially those about science and history. She feels that knowledge is essential in growth.

 How to Balance Lawn Mower Blades

-Balance the Blade: This is an extremely important step and should not be ignored.
-In order for your mower to work, your blade must be balanced, otherwise your lawn mower will vibrate.
-If the vibrations are bad enough, it can ruin your entire mower, and you will have to replace the entire machine.
+This is an essential step and should not be ignored.
+For your mower to work, your blade must be balanced; otherwise, your lawnmower will vibrate.
+If the vibrations are bad enough, it can ruin your entire mower, and you will have to replace the whole machine.

 There is a difference between dull, slightly chipped blades that need sharpening and ones that need to be replaced.
 Every time you go to sharpen your blades, you need to assess your blades to see if they are ready to be trashed.

-Worn Blades: Once a blade has become so worn that you no longer can get a sharp edge with a grinder or file, the blade has become too old, and needs to be replaced.
-This may not be recognized with mere looking at the blade, but may become obvious as you try to sharpen it.
+- Worn Blades: Once a blade has become so worn that you no longer can get a sharp edge with a grinder or file, the blade has become too old and needs to be replaced, which may not be recognized with mere looking at the blade, but may become evident as you try to sharpen it.

-Making sure your mower blades are in great condition are key to having a great looking lawn.
-By doing this annually your lawn will be greener and your lawn mower will last many more seasons as a result!
+Making sure your mower blades are in excellent condition is crucial to having a great-looking lawn.
+By doing this annually, your lawn will be greener, and your lawnmower will last many more seasons as a result!

 © 2012 Angela Michelle Schultz